 Includes Edwardsiana rosae

 Biology and life history The insect overwinters as eggs within the cane bark of wild or cultivated rose or on caneberries.
 Eggs hatch in the spring, and the emerging nymphs feed on the leaves.
-When mature, the nymphs may leave roses for summer hosts which include species of Cornus, Quercus, Prunus, Crataegus, Malus, Populus, and Acer.
+When mature, the nymphs may leave roses for summer hosts that include species of Cornus, Quercus, Prunus, Crataegus, Malus, Populus, and Acer.
 There are several generations each year (three in eastern Washington).

 See "Leafhopper" in: